Problem

 Big tech companies have invested millions into collecting map data and are creating “centralized data monopolies.”
 The monopolies have allowed these companies to limit who has access to essential geospatial data and how the data are used.
 These obstacles have created various issues preventing the map market from reaching its full potential.
 Some of these challenges include the following:

-• Data silos that prevent new services - Modern digital services depend on data, making data sharing essential for innovative services.
+• Data silos that prevent billions of dollars worth of new services - Modern digital services depend on data, making data sharing essential for innovative services.
 The UK government estimated that open geospatial data sharing could generate between $7 billion and $14 billion in additional revenue from new products and services in the UK market.

 • High-cost burdens on cities and businesses - Tech giants like Google are exploiting their stronghold on geospatial data, with Google Maps pricing increasing over 1000% in 2018.
 This price gouging has led the U.S. Justice Department to investigate the Alphabet Inc. enterprise for unfair business practices, like prohibiting the use of Google Maps with outside software and services, according to Reuters.